Skip to main content

 Why It Matters

-Most organisations collect M&E data without translating it into action.
-The barriers are rarely data quality alone, they are relevance, timing, and organisational culture.
+Most organizations collect M&E data without translating it into action.
+The barriers are rarely data quality alone - they are relevance, timing, and organisational culture.
 When evidence is disseminated too late, framed incorrectly, or contradicts stakeholder preferences, it sits in folders rather than informing decisions.
 Evidence-based decision making requires that M&E is designed from the start with a decision-maker's needs in mind: What decisions need to be made?
 When?
 By whom?
 What evidence would change their mind?
 Systems designed this way produce evidence people actually use.

 In Practice